 Mean score of companies in the Furniture Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Yamaha Corporation reported total greenhouse gas emissions of approximately 126,000,000 kg CO2e, comprising 20,000,000 kg CO2e from Scope 1 and 106,000,000 kg CO2e from Scope 2.
-This marks a decrease from 2023, where emissions were about 128,000,000 kg CO2e, with Scope 1 emissions at 22,000,000 kg CO2e and Scope 2 at 106,000,000 kg CO2e.
-Yamaha has set ambitious climate commitments, aiming for a 55% reduction in absolute Scope 1 and 2 emissions by FY2030/31 from a FY2017/18 baseline.
+In 2024, Yamaha Corporation reported total carbon emissions of approximately 126,000,000 kg CO2e, comprising about 20,000,000 kg CO2e from Scope 1 and about 106,000,000 kg CO2e from Scope 2.
+This marks a reduction from 2023, where emissions were approximately 150,000,000 kg CO2e, with Scope 1 at about 22,000,000 kg CO2e and Scope 2 at about 128,000,000 kg CO2e.
+Yamaha has set ambitious climate commitments, aiming for a 55% reduction in absolute Scope 1 and 2 greenhouse gas emissions by FY2030/31, using FY2017/18 as the baseline.
 Additionally, the company targets a 30% reduction in absolute Scope 3 emissions within the same timeframe.
-Furthermore, Yamaha has established a long-term goal of achieving carbon neutrality for Scope 1 and 2 emissions by fiscal 2051.
-These initiatives align with industry standards for climate action, demonstrating Yamaha's commitment to sustainability and reducing its carbon footprint.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit warming to 1.5°C. Furthermore, Yamaha has established a long-term goal of achieving carbon neutrality for Scope 1 and 2 emissions by fiscal 2051.
+This commitment reflects the company's dedication to sustainability and its proactive approach to addressing climate change.
+All emissions data and reduction targets are sourced directly from Yamaha Corporation, with no data cascaded from a parent or related organization.

 Access structured emissions data, company-specific emission factors, and source documents